fa-901/stress-prediction/README.md

 # stress-prediction web application

-This is the front-end implementation of the the Stress Prediction project, which is a part of the Data Analytics course at UIU.
+This is the front-end implementation of the the Stress Prediction project, which is a part of the Data Analytics course at United International University, Dhaka, Bangladesh.

 ## Building and running on localhost